AmazingMonster/conceptrodon/docs/facilities/metafunctions/mouldivore/cognate_inject.doc.md

 };
 ```

-`Prefix<I>...FrontTargets` tells compilers that this function template is only allowed when `FrontTargets` satisfies `Prefix<FrontTargets, I>...`
-In our case, since `Prefix` always evaluates to `true`, it constrains nothing.

-Finally, we will make an interface to accept arguments and generate the `std::index_sequence`:
+Finally, we will make an interface to accept arguments and generate the `std::index_sequence`.

+Note that we wrap the elements inside `std::type_identity`.
+This ensures we can create objects to invoke the ordinary function.

 ```C++
 template<template<typename...> class Operation>